NHSDigital/nhs-notify-supplier-api/docs/pages/index.md

 ## API Consumers

-If you wish to integrated with the Supplier API refer to the [API Consumer](/consumers) pages and [Getting Started as an API Consumer](/consumers/getting-started)
+If you wish to integrate with the Supplier API refer to the [API Consumer](/consumers) pages and [Getting Started as an API Consumer](/consumers/getting-started)

 You may also find it helpful to refer to the [Specification](/specification)